Sotera/mitie-trainer/README.md

 cat training_export_*.json | ./tools/tag_trainings.py new_ner_model.dat > tmp/tagged_sample.json
 ```

+The newly tagged file **tagged_sample.json** can now be imported back in to the tagging tool to be evaluated

 **Diff Taggings**

 To get a summarized report of what was changed between too trainings files you can use the **diff_training.py** tool.
 This will give the report of what was added removed modified by each ID